Timer/honors-paper/paper.md

 \end{tabular}
 \end{table}

-This linear decrease is consistent with how OpenMP distributes its work.
+The program runtime is not consistent with how OpenMP distributes its work.
 OpenMP distributes the task of an independent Bayesian network computation across multiple threads simultaneously.
-These independent tasks are non-blocking and do not lock one another, and thus have very little contention.
-There is one lock after each computation which appends the network to the consensus network, but is negligible to the total time taken to compute the Bayesian networks.
+These independent tasks are non-blocking and do not lock one another, and thus should have very little contention.
+There is one lock after each computation which appends the network to the consensus network, but it has been negligible in previous experiments @firstpaper to the total time taken to compute the Bayesian networks.

-OpenMP results in such low runtime standard error because it works with memory within the program and requires no network communication like MPI.
-The reduction of standard error as the number of threads increase may be due to the kernel.
-The kernel is responsible for scheduling threads and ensuring other work on the system gets done.
-The increase in threads means there are more threads which may go uninterrupted by the kernel scheduling something else from the operating system.
+It's difficult to reason about this,

 # CUDA
-When performing matrix operations on CUDA, the performance increase is marginal.
+When performing matrix operations on CUDA, the performance increase is between negative and marginal.
+Device 0: Tesla K40c
+ -> multiprocessor count: 15
+ -> stream processor count: 192 (total 2880)
+ -> warp size: 32
+ -> max threads per block: 1024
+ -> max block dimensions: 1024 x 1024 x 64
+ -> max grid dimensions: 2147483647 x 65535 x 65535

 Figure 2 illustrates that when using CUDA, the runtime decreases marginally.
 Exact results may be seen in Table 2.